christianogodinho/christianogodinho/README.md

 ##

+- ⚡ Fun fact: Passionate about nature and sports
 - 🔭 I’m currently working on an Artificial Intelligence project
 - 📡 I'm part of [@FriendsLabUFF](https://github.com/FriendsLabUFF)
 - 🌱 My interests are: